AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 ## Set your store preferences

-   There is some information you need to gather before you can connect your database.
-You need this information when completing the [!DNL **Connect your Database**] setup.
+   There is some information that you must gather before you can connect your database.
+You need this information when completing the **[!UICONTROL Connect your Database]** setup.

    ![](../assets/create-account-6.png)